richfaces/richfaces/TESTS.md

 * Tomcat 6
 * Tomcat 7

-Note: for specific supported versions, consult pom.xml
+Note: for specific supported versions consult the pom.xml

-The supported browser matrix:
+The supported browser matrix is:

 * PhantomJS (default)
 * Chrome